 Contributing to the code base¶

 OGGM uses the PEP8 standard.
-There are several tools to ensure you abide by this standard, and some IDE (for example PyCharm) will warn you if you don’t follow PEP8.
+There are several tools to ensure you abide by this standard, and some Integrated Development Environment (IDE, for example PyCharm) will warn you if you don’t follow PEP8.

 Test-driven development/code writing¶